assegaiphp/assegai/README.md

 ## Support

 Assegai is an MIT-licensed open source project.
-It can grouw thanks to the sponsors and support by the amazing backers.
+It can grow thanks to sponsors and support by the amazing backers.
 If you'd like to join them, please [read more here](https://docs.assegai.ml/support).

 ## Stay in touch